ReadySize/Mobile-SDK/README.md

 # ReadySize React Native SDK

-Embed our 3 step sizing modal into any React Native **or Expo** app so your shoppers always pick the perfect fit.
+Embed our 3‑step sizing modal into any React Native **or Expo** app so your shoppers always pick the perfect fit.

 ---